Samarth-Shekhar/Samarth-Shekhar-Portfolio/README.md

 # Getting Started
 To run this portfolio locally:

- # 1.Clone the repo:
+1. Clone the repo:
 git clone https://github.com/Samarth-Shekhar/Samarth-Shekhar-Portfolio.git
 cd Samarth-Shekhar-Portfolio

-# 2.Install dependencies:
+2. Install dependencies:
 npm install

-# 3.Start the development server:
-npm run dev
+3. Start the development server: npm run dev
 Open your browser and visit http://localhost:3000 (or the port shown in the terminal)